Nickarmani03/SmartShack-React/README.md

 User can log out when completed.

 Technologies used:
-Javascript / HTML / CSS
+Javascript / HTML / CSS / React

-React
+see beblow for how to use app and how to navigate the app below.
 First clone this repository, git clone git@github.com:Nickarmani03/SmartShack-React.git Then, to launch the app in React:
 Open a terminal window and: